PavanRangani/docs/docs/prd/task-search/search.md

 - Search is available to all the users from the My Task, Group Task & My Chat page

 ### Search input
-- When input field is opened, focus is set to this field
 - On Enter key press, search is triggered
 - Shows X button to clear search query. on click of X reset the query and close the result container if its open.
 - When Search request is in progress, Loader is shown at the place of X icon